 If you do not have a telescope~ simply show up, or make camping reservations at the campground you wish to attend.
 There is no fee to attend, although the Park may charge an entry fee.
 Our Star Party pages have direct links to campground reservations plus other information.

 If you have a telescope and equipment~ click on the individual pages of the RASC NB Start Parties in New Brunswick about spaces available in the astronomers’ camping area.
-They post the links to register for a site when it is available.
+The links to register for a site are posted when they become available.

 Star Party Etiquette–for any Star Party, Anywhere~